phcs93/progenitor/README.md

 * add a seed parameter to the PRNG algorithm
 * remove shader code from index.html
 * remove "gl-matrix.js" depedency
-* vertex gradient colors
-  * fragment shader color enhancement
-* render multiple objects
-* add lightning (star)
+* matcap texture?
+* analytical normals
-  * normal maps -> derivatives
+* animate the ocean with analytical derivatives
-* render ocean as a separate geometry
-  * add alpha channel for transparency
-  * animate the ocean with 4D noise
+* animate the ocean with analytical derivatives
-* render clouds as separate geometry
-  * add alpha channel for transparency
-  * animate clouds with inverse 4D noise
+  * make clouds cast shadows
 * render rings
 * render gas giants (only clouds?)
 * render liquid giants (only ocean?)